Chemotherapy Induced Peripheral Neuropathy

 Physical therapy, including low level laser therapy, can help if you’re experiencing chemotherapy induced peripheral neuropathy.

 Chemotherapy induced peripheral neuropathy (CIPN) is a common side effect of chemotherapy causing damage to nerves.
 The nerves that incur damage are peripheral nerves, which are located outside of the brain and spinal cord.
 Some chemotherapies are more likely to cause nerve damage than others, such as taxanes, alkaloids, and platinum based drugs.

 Common symptoms of CIPN include: numbness, tingling, pain, weakness, and muscle cramps.
 CIPN symptoms tend to be symmetrical and start in the fingers and toes and progress towards the centre of the body.
-Those who have symptoms in their hands may have difficulty doing up buttons or tying shoe laces.
-Those who have symptoms in their feet may have difficulty walking or with balance.
+Symptoms in your hands may lead to difficulty doing up buttons or tying shoe laces.
+Symptoms in your feet may lead to difficulty walking or with balance.
 More rare symptoms can include changes in heart rate, difficulty breathing, paralysis and organ failure.
 Symptoms can begin during or up to months after chemotherapy treatment.